HigherOrderCO/Kindex/Data/Heap/Leftist/README.md

-# Leftist Heap implementation based on Okasaki's book
+# Leftist Data.Heap implementation based on Okasaki's book

 From (Okasaki, 1998): "Leftist heaps are heap-ordered binary trees that satisfy the leftist property: the rank of any left child is at least as large as the rank of its